 The aim of this introductory module is to enable students to learn the principles of object oriented programming through the basic language constructs and APIs of C++ programming languages.
 Students will also learn to apply the principles to construct practical software components.
 The module gives coverage of fundamental C++ algorithmic constructs that realize logical, arithmetical, execution flow control and data manipulation behaviours in code.
 Essential APIs and code specification will be covered to encourage reusability for more efficient, scalable programming.
 Students will also be introduced via hands-on assignments to the application of basic object-oriented concepts that include class, inheritance, polymorphism and basic testing.
 Introduction to advanced concepts such as standard template library, and exception handling in C++ will also be covered.

-This course is an introduction to analog and digital signal processing, a topic that forms an integral part of engineering systems in many diverse areas, including speech processing, image processing, data processing, consumer electronics, and consumer products.
+This course is an introduction to analogue and digital signal processing, a topic that forms an integral part of engineering systems in many diverse areas, including speech processing, image processing, data processing, consumer electronics, and consumer products.
 It presents and integrates the basic concepts for both continuous-time and discrete-time signals and systems.
 Signal and system representations are developed for both time and frequency domains.
 These representations are related through the Fourier transform and its generalizations to Laplace transform, which are explored in detail.

 This module covers the basic working principles of the sensors that are widely used and the fundamentals of control theory and builds a link from the sensors to the control algorithms.

 In the first part of the module, the basic terminology used to describe the characteristics of sensors will be first introduced.
 Then the physical principles and applications of popular sensors such as electrical sensors, remote sensors and inertia sensors are introduced.
 In the second part of the module, major contents include state-space modelling, system stability, state-feedback control and PID control.

 Upon completion of this module, the students will be able to understand the fundamental principles of different types of sensors and their applications.
 The students will also be able to understand the fundamental control theory.